 BP Considers Options As Oil Keeps Pouring Into Gulf

-BP was looking for new ways Monday to stop an oil leak that is gushing an estimated 210,000 gallons of oil a day into the Gulf of Mexico, after a containment structure placed over the leak clogged during the weekend.
+BP was looking for new ways Monday to stop the leak, after a containment structure placed over the leak clogged during the weekend.

 Next, the company is considering using a smaller containment box, called a "top hat," or injecting shredded rubber and other debris to stop the well, a procedure known as a "junk shot."

 On NBC's Today show, BP Chief Operating Officer Doug Suttles said none of the techniques has been tried on a well this deep, nearly a mile below the water's surface.

 "I can't tell you if any one of them will work," Suttles said.
 "But as long as we have options, we'll keep trying.
 The goal here has to be to get the flow stopped."

 The company's best hope for stemming the flow is a relief well.
 Drilling has begun but could take up to three months to finish.

 An estimated 3.5 million gallons of oil has escaped from the well since the April 20 explosion on the Deepwater Horizon drilling rig.
 The resulting oil slick now threatens wildlife, fisheries and commerce all along the Gulf Coast.

 On Monday, the companies involved in the oil rig explosion blamed one another for the disaster.

 A top American executive for BP, Lamar McKay, said a critical safety device known as a blowout-preventer failed catastrophically, and blamed rig owner Transocean for the problem.
 Separately, Transocean said BP was responsible for all work conducted at the site.
 A third company, Halliburton Inc., defended work that it performed on the deepwater oil well as "accepted industry practice" before last month's explosion.